-PortAudio library: The PortAudio10 library must be installed on your system (and CFFI must be able to find it).
+PortAudio library: The PortAudio 10 library must be installed on your system (and CFFI must be able to find it).
 Again, you should use your package manager to install it.
+The package may be called libportaudio2 or similar.
 If you prefer, you can of course also download the sources and compile the library yourself.
 If you are using Mac OS X or Windows, the library will be installed automagically with pip (see "Installation" below).